Excavations and Modifications: 2021 Farris Family Innovation Awards

 “We plan to excavate vertically so we can find more that date back even further,” Bebber said.
 “It’s a slow process with lots of documentation, but it is always worth it when we discover evidence of people from ten thousand years ago.”

-The project begins in August of 2021 and has been approved for three years of continuing excavation.
+The project begins in August 2021 and has been approved for three years of continuing excavation.

 Brainstorming New Possibilities:

-On any given day, the average person’s heart beats 100 thousand times, they take around 23 thousand breaths and their brain processes over six thousand thoughts.
+On any given day, the average person’s heart beats 100,000 times, they take around 23,000 breaths and their brain processes over 6,000 thoughts.
 Needless to say, the areas of our bodies which control these automatic processes are vital to our health and survival.

 So, what happens when one of these organs ceases to function properly?

-According to the National Kidney Foundation, the average wait time for an organ transplant can range between three and five years and over one hundred thousand people are currently on the waitlist.
+According to the National Kidney Foundation, the average wait time for an organ transplant can range between three and five years and more than 100,000 people are currently on the wait list.

 Elda Hegmann, Ph.D., in the Department of Biological Sciences (BSCI) and member of the Advanced Materials and Liquid Crystal Institute (AMLCI), is committed to the advancement of modern medicine with the use of 3-D printers.